agrifooddatacanada/OCA_training_pathway/verify_OCA_bundle.md

 ...or [mismatched SAIDs](/identifiers_and_saids.md).
 In the case below, the SAID of the capture base in an overlay file does not match the capture base JSON file.

 ![OCA Bundle failed with mismatched SAIDs](/pictures/validate_mismatched_sai.png)

+If the integrity check fails, you may want to re-download/re-generate the OCA Bundle or restore any manual modifications to the JSON files.
+Normally any JSON file in an OCA Bundle should not be manually added, edited, or deleted.